Jump (Blackpink song)

 "Jump" is a song by South Korean girl group Blackpink.
-It was released through YG Entertainment on July 11, 2025, and was the group's first song to be distributed by the Orchard instead of Interscope Records.
+It was released through YG Entertainment on July 11, 2025, as the lead single from the group's third Korean extended play Deadline (2026).
+The release marked the group's first song to be distributed by the Orchard instead of Interscope Records.
 The song was written by Teddy, Diplo, 24, Zikai, Claudia Valentina, Jumpa, Malachiii, and Jesse Bluu and produced by Diplo, 24, Boaz van de Beatz, Zecca, Ape Drums.
-A hardstyle and dance-pop anthem incorporating club music, European techno and EDM, it marked a sharp departure from their previous pop-centric music.
+A hardstyle, Eurodance, and dance-pop anthem incorporating club music, techno and EDM, it marked a sharp departure from their previous pop-centric music.

 "Jump" was a commercial success and became Blackpink's third number-one song on the Billboard Global 200 and fourth on the Global Excl.
-US, making them the female act with the most number ones in the latter chart's history.
+US, making them the female act with the most number ones in the latter's history.
 It topped the charts in Malaysia, Singapore, Taiwan, Thailand, and Vietnam and entered the top ten in Austria, the Czech Republic, Germany, Greece, Hong Kong, Indonesia, Japan, the Netherlands, Latvia, Lithuania, Luxembourg, Peru, the Philippines, Poland, Saudi Arabia, South Korea, Switzerland, and the United Arab Emirates.
+The song was certified diamond in France, platinum in Australia and Canada, and gold in New Zealand and the United States.

+"Jump" received positive reviews from critics, who complimented the song as a sonic pivot for the group and a statement of independence.
+It was named one of the best K-pop songs of the year by multiple publications and was recognized by Forbes as the most acclaimed K-pop group song of 2025.
+"Jump" was also selected as the Song of the Year in a public survey conducted by Gallup Korea in 2025.
 An accompanying music video was directed by Dave Meyers and released on Blackpink's YouTube channel simultaneously with the single's release.
-To promote the single, they performed it on the Deadline World Tour.
+To promote the single, Blackpink debuted it on the Deadline World Tour before its release.
+The song received several accolades, including Song of the Year at the 2026 Asia Star Entertainer Awards and Best Digital Song at the 40th Golden Disc Awards.